Juferoga/Juferoga/README.md

 ### About Me 👻

 In my role as a student, I try to improve my skills every day, learning and collaborating on various projects.
 I am very interested in developing myself in the field of complexity and free technologies.
-Currently I'm an active member (and future director) of the GNU / Linux Group of the district university & the complexity group of the university only as a member.
+Currently I'm director of the GNU / Linux Group of the district university & the complexity group of the university only as a member.

 ### Find me on the web 👾